 Synchroneous response

-The synchroneous response of the SAM to the MJO phase is shown in Figure XXX.
+The synchronous response of the SAM to the MJO phase is shown in Figure 11.
 Both the filtered (20 – 120 days) and unfiltered version of the SAM index are shown.

 Delayed response to strong MJO initiation

 Strong (i.e. compared to these displayed in Figure XXX showing the composite SAM anomalies for ALL days falling in each phase) negative SAM anomalies are observed around 15-20 days after the initiation of phase 1, 10 days after phase 2, 6 days after phase 3.
 Conversely, significant positive anomalies are triggered around 34 days after the onset of strong phase 3, 28 days after phase 4, 25 days after phase 5